Santanu-pramanik/Data-Analysis-Dashboard/README.md

 - Casualties by Cars

 **Visuals Used:**
-✔ Number Cards (big, bold values)
+ - Number Cards
-✔ Donut Charts (% labels, no legends)
+ - Donut Charts
-✔ Icons/Shapes to represent each KPI
+ -  Icons represent each KPI

 ---